Sam-Oliveira/Sam-Oliveira/README.md

 Hi!
 I'm Samuel.
 I'm a PhD student at the [RLAI Lab](https://rlai.ualberta.ca/) at the University of Alberta 🇨🇦 .
 I am also affiliated with [Amii](https://www.amii.ca/).

 - 🤖 ♾️ I work on creating Reinforcement Learning agents that can learn continually and forever, without forgetting previous knowledge.
-- :computer: I often code in Python and PyTorch.
+- :computer: I mostly code in Python and PyTorch.
 I also have experience with SQL, Terraform, and with AWS.
 - :books: I'm currently dabbling in Robotics and Robot Learning.
 - :pushpin: I'm originally from Portugal :portugal:
 - :mortar_board: I previously studied at UCL and Imperial College London 🇬🇧